 Florida is #2 in the United States when it comes to lightning strikes per year.
-That means, members of Glades Electric need to be more alert, and informed about this act of nature.
+That means, members of Glades Electric need to be more alert and informed about this act of nature.
 Because there are no official warnings or watches, it is the individual’s responsibility to know all the dangers and precautionary measures to be taken.
-Study these myths and facts, and begin to know the truth about lightning:
+Study these myths and facts, and learn the truth about lightning:

 Myth: Lightning always strikes the tallest object.